Floor Screeding Stone

 Granolithic Screeding

-Granolithic screeding is frequently used in industrial and commercial buildings as well as in high-traffic areas in residential buildings.
-It is also commonly used in areas where chemical and abrasion resistance are required.
-The resulting surface is hard and smooth, which makes it easy to clean and maintain, and provides a perfect base for other flooring products.
+This technique is generally used in industrial and commercial buildings, high-traffic residential areas, and spaces that require chemical and abrasion resistance.
+The resulting surface is durable, easy to clean, and provides the ideal base for other flooring products.

-The granolithic screeding process involves preparation of the concrete sub-base, mixing the screed mixture, laying the mixture, and giving it time to cure.
+The granolithic screeding process involves preparation of the concrete base, mixing the screed mixture, laying the mixture, and allowing it to cure.
 Correct application and curing techniques are vital for the strength and longevity of the screed.
-The screed must be completely cured before any additional flooring materials are installed....
+The screed must be completely cured before any further flooring products are laid....
 READ MORE.
+(Tags: Granolithic Floor Screeding Stone, Granolithic Screeding Stone, Granolithic Screeds Stone)

 Multi-Coloured Floor Screeds